Toxa2033/SavedStateCompilerPlugin/README.md

 The plugin also allows:

 1.Type checking.
-Supports all types from the [documentation](https://developer.android.com/topic/libraries/architecture/viewmodel-savedstate#types) and indicates an error if, for example, POJO did not implement parcelable
+Supports all types from the [documentation](https://developer.android.com/topic/libraries/architecture/viewmodel-savedstate#types) and indicates an error if, for example, class did not implement parcelable

 <img width="618" alt="Снимок экрана 2022-05-01 в 15 21 35" src="https://user-images.githubusercontent.com/7330056/166145646-dfbf4767-f895-436d-9bf0-c512cda1b13f.png">